ridwanxyzcloud/aws-ETL-pipeline/README.md

 ## Features
 - **ETL Scripts**: Python scripts for extracting, transforming, and loading data from various sources into AWS services.
 - **AWS Glue Jobs**: Configuration files and scripts for defining and executing data transformation jobs using AWS Glue.
-- **Lambda Functions**: Scripts for AWS Lambda functions responsible for triggering ETL tasks and other automation tasks.
 - **SQL Queries**: SQL query files for performing data analysis and querying data stored in AWS services like Redshift and Athena.
 - **Documentation**: Detailed documentation covering project overview, setup instructions, architecture diagrams, and usage guidelines.
 - **Tests**: Unit tests and integration tests for ensuring the reliability and correctness of the ETL pipeline components.